RTEMS/rtems-docs/porting/code_tuning.rst

 Data Element Alignment
 ----------------------

-The CPU_ALIGNMENT macro should be set to the CPU’s worst alignment requirement for data types on a byte boundary.
+The CPU_ALIGNMENT macro should be set to the CPU's worst alignment requirement for data types on a byte boundary.
 This is typically the alignment requirement for a C double.
 This alignment does not take into account the requirements for the stack.